erasmoGomez/1INF25/README.md

 Welcome to **Programación 2**.

-This is where programming starts getting... interesting.
+This is where programming starts getting... interesting in C++.

 You'll allocate memory.
 You'll lose memory.